Back To Top

 FitFlop Shuv Two-Bar Shearling Slides: Style

 These slippers look more like designer sliders than classic house slippers, and that’s exactly what I love about them.
-The two-bar straps offers a stylish and minimalist design, while the soft shearling material makes them feel luxurious, and they also come in two colourways - the natural ivory tone, but also a light pink too.
-However the neutral colour goes with everything, from comfy loungewear to your favourite barrel leg jeans for a more polished work from home look.
+The two-bar straps offer a stylish and minimalist design, while the soft shearling material makes them feel luxurious.
+However, the neutral colour goes with everything, from comfy loungewear to your favourite barrel leg jeans for a more polished work-from-home look.

-Even though they are indoor slippers, I found myself tempted to wear them outside.
+Even though they are indoor slippers, I've definitely worn them outside.
 Their on-trend design means they wouldn’t look out of place for a quick coffee run or for popping to the local shop, and their fully rubber sole means that you can do so too.

 The open-toe design might not be for everyone in winter, but honestly, the plush lining more than makes up for it.
 My feet never felt cold, even when I wore them on chilly wooden floors.
 If anything, they helped regulate temperature better.